• Level of education

 Description

-In chemistry, solid-phase synthesis is a method in which molecules are covalently bonded to a solid support and synthesized step by step using selective protecting groups.
-The aim of this applied course is to provide a comprehensive understanding of this field and to examine supported strategies for the practical preparation of polypeptides and oligonucleotides.
+In chemistry, solid-phase synthesis is a method in which molecules are covalently bound to a solid support and synthesized step by step using selective protective groups.
+This applied course aims to provide a comprehensive understanding of this field and to examine the supported strategies that enable the practical preparation of polypeptides and oligonucleotides.

 CM: 9 H